winnipeg-matters/winnipegmatters.org/_posts/2019-03-02-welcome-to-winnipeg-matters.markdown

 ---
 layout: post
-title:  "Welcome to Winnipeg Matters"
+title:  "Welcome to Winnipeg Matters and join our mailing list!"
 date:   2019-03-02 12:11:51 -0600
 categories: news
 ---